flutter/flutter/specs/style.md

   readonly attribute Float y; // relative to top edge of ownerLayoutManager readonly attribute Float width;
   readonly attribute Float height;
-}
+  readonly attribute Boolean isNew; // node has just been added (and maybe you want to animate it in) readonly attribute Boolean isGhost; // node has just been removed (and maybe you want to animate it away) }
 ```